Sunday Funday at KAZE with DJ Prymtime, Cincinnati, OH

 Correct?

-The last novel I read was the award-winning horror fiction, The Changeling by Victor Lavalle, and I must admit he masterfully wrote in the present.
-But it’s an allegory, a hardcore fairy tale with a foundation that rests comfortably in the past.
+The last novel I read was Victor Lavalle’s award-winning horror fiction, The Changeling.
+I must admit that he masterfully wrote in the present, but it’s an allegory —a hardcore fairy tale with a foundation that rests comfortably in the past.

 What do you think?